tomerliran/tomerliran.github.io/README.txt

 Or simply visit the site that's run on a server already https://tomerliran.github.io/

-The website that's already running on the github server (https://tomerliran.github.io/) has not be manipulated since Mid-April to prove the project's integrity and authenticity since this error is appearing.
+The website that's already running on the github server (https://tomerliran.github.io/) has not been manipulated since Mid-April to prove the project's integrity and authenticity since this error is appearing.
 The dates can be seen on the github repository https://github.com/tomerliran/tomerliran.github.io